Sister of deceased Battlement Mesa man who went missing seeks closure

 In Loya’s case, it was only last week that a Garfield County Sheriff’s deputy pounded in a memorial stake at the site of Lopez’s death.

-Loya said she just wants her case to be known so that it hopefully prevents it from happening to other people.
+Loya said she just wants her case to be known, so that it hopefully prevents it from happening to other people.

-“I think this is going to affect me for a long, long time — until I pass away,” Loya said.
+“I think this is going to affect me for a long, long time — until I pass away,” she said.
 “I put my brother’s life into their hands to take care of him, and it wasn’t done.”

-The Citizen Telegram reached out to Mesa Vista for this story with emails and phone calls but they declined to comment.
+The Citizen Telegram reached out to Mesa Vista for this story with emails and phone calls, but they declined to comment.

 Support Local Journalism